-Latest drilling intersected significant gold and silver values in this largely gravel-covered, low-sulphidation gold and silver vein system.
-The property is currently subject to a joint venture agreement with Oceana US Holdings Inc., a subsidiary of OceanaGold Corp. ("Oceana"), whereby Oceana may earn up to a 75% interest with the Company acting as operator for the project with funding from Oceana.
-Recent field work has refined several targets in the eastern portion of the property and twelve drill sites have been permitted to test two of those targets.
-Two core holes were completed on the Big Hammer target that tested three faults identified on CSAMT geophysics and which could have focused significant gold mineralization.
-Assays are pending for that program.
-Additional field work to further define drill targets at the Geyser target has been postponed until 2021.
+Previous drilling intersected significant gold and silver values in this largely gravel-covered, lowsulphidation gold and silver vein system.
+The property was subject to a joint-venture agreement with Oceana US Holdings Inc., a subsidiary of OceanaGold Corp. ("Oceana"), under which Oceana funded exploration work with the Company acting as operator.
+Field work during 2020 refined several targets in the eastern portion of the property and twelve drill sites were permitted to test two of those targets; however, only the Big Hammer target was funded for drilling.
+Two core holes were completed on the Big Hammer target, which tested three faults interpreted on CSAMT geophysics as potential hosts to gold mineralization.
+Assay geochemistry and alteration from the western fault is consistent with shallow levels of low-sulfidation gold mineralization and the Company believes deeper drilling in this area is warranted.
+Additional field work is necessary to refine drill targets at the Geyser target, which was originally postponed for drilling in 2021.